-Home Help for families Information & Advice Education Bullying What to do if the bullying carries on
+Home Help for families Information & Advice Education & learning Bullying What to do if the bullying carries on

 Many of the parents we speak to about bullying had positive responses from the school and found that the bullying stopped.
 However, sometimes parents might need to take things further to find a positive resolution for their child.

 If, after meeting with the school, you are not happy with their response to the bullying, you can make a formal complaint.
 All schools must have a complaints policy.
 This should be available on the school website, or you can ask the school for a copy.